bcreasy/octopress/source/_posts/2005-05-03-time-traveler-convention-may-7th-2005ad.markdown

 ###I've volunteered and helped publicize!###

 Thanks!
-If you'd like to be included in the <a href="http://web.mit.edu/adorai/timetraveler/gallery/">gallery</a>, please send us a picture of your publicity effort by <a href="mailto:timetravelerconvention@gmail.com">email</a> at timetravelerconvention@gmail.com.
+If you'd like to be included in the [gallery](http://web.mit.edu/adorai/timetraveler/gallery/), please send us a picture of your publicity effort by [email](mailto:timetravelerconvention@gmail.com) at timetravelerconvention@gmail.com.
 You can also email us with any other questions you might have.